 The Stanford University Archives is the official repository for records of Stanford University and serves as its institutional memory.
-The Archives collects, preserves, administers, and promotes access to materials in any format that document the history of Stanford, including its founders, administration, faculty, students, and alumni/ae.
+The Archives collects, preserves, administers, and promotes access to materials in any format that document the history of Stanford, including its founders, administration, faculty, staff, students, and alumni/ae.
 Our holdings include more than 30,000 linear feet of material and 20+ TB of electronic records within 2,200+ collections.

 Black at Stanford: An Anthology of Black Activism and Community at Stanford, is a new collaborative archive launched by the Black Community Services Center and the Stanford Archives.